-It is the responsibility of the Principals, under the direction of the Head of School, to establish rules of conduct and disciplinary actions, and to make these

-Communication between school staff, students and parents is an important feature of discipline.
-Parents and Students should be fully aware of the suspension and expulsion procedures and their place in the context of the school's
+- It is the responsibility of the Principals, under the direction of the Head of School, to establish rules of conduct and disciplinary actions, and to make these available to students and parents/guardians via the school Handbooks. - It is the responsibility of parents and students to read and adhere to the rules of conduct and to understand the possibility of disciplinary actions. - Communication between school staff, students and parents is an important feature of discipline.
+Parents and Students should be fully aware of the suspension and expulsion procedures and their place in the context of the school's policies.

-All students have the right, in cases of disciplinary action, to a process that is
+• All students have the right, in cases of disciplinary action, to a process that is respectful and implemented consistent with school's Core Values.

-Disciplinary actions will be carried out with procedural fairness at all times.
-Procedural fairness is generally recognised as having two essential elements:
+• Disciplinary actions will be carried out with procedural fairness at all times.
+Procedural fairness is generally recognised as having two essential elements: the right to be heard, and the right to a fair and impartial decision.

-- In implementing these procedures, the Principal must ensure that no student is discriminated against on the basis of race, color, religion, sexual orientation, gender identity, national origin or disability.
-The Principal must also ensure that the implementation of these procedures takes into account additional relevant factors such as the age, any disability and developmental level of students. - The Principal must ensure that records are written and retained of any action taken in relation to the implementation of CAC disciplinary procedures. - These procedures apply to the behaviour of students at school, on the way to and from school, and while away from the school site on school sanctioned activities.
+• In implementing these procedures, the Principal must ensure that no student is discriminated against on the basis of race, color, religion, sexual orientation, gender identity, national origin or disability.
+The Principal must also ensure that the implementation of these procedures takes into account additional relevant factors such as the age, any disability and developmental level of students.

+• The Principal must ensure that records are written and retained of any action taken in relation to the implementation of CAC disciplinary procedures.

+• These procedures apply to the behaviour of students at school, on the way to and from school, and while away from the school site on school sanctioned activities.
 They can apply outside of school hours and off school premises, when there is a clear connection between the school and the conduct of students.
-This includes the use by a student of social networking sites, mobile phones and/or other technology to threaten, bully or harass another student or a staff member.
+This includes the use by a student on social networking sites, mobile phones and/or other technology to threaten, bully or harass another student or a staff member.